Functional Towerland Bunk Bed

 The New Joy Towerland Bunk with its unusual design breaks with the norm, introducing extraordinary functionality and customisation options.

 The basic design consists of a top bed which accommodates an extra length mattress and a large bookshelf, which will make the life of a teenager much easier.
-A drawer staircase or metal ladder can be added, depending on the young adult’s style and preference.
-Additional bottom bed and underbed options can accommodate a sibling or friends for sleepovers.
-The last optional addition is a roll-out desk which can be added to maximise the space-saving character of this bunk bed.
+A metal ladder can be added.
+The additional underbed option can accommodate a sibling or friends for sleepovers.

 The bed has been carefully designed and manufactured to offer the ultimate in style, quality and safety for a teen bedroom setting.